Hummers' method: Modern variations

 Graphite oxide captured the attention of the scientific community after the discovery of graphene in 2004.
 Many teams are looking into ways of using graphite oxide as a shortcut to mass production of graphene.
 So far, the materials produced by these methods have shown to have more defects than those produced directly from graphite.
 Hummers' method remains a key point of interest because it is an easy method of producing large quantities of graphite oxide.

 Other groups have been focused on making improvements to the Hummers' method to make it more efficient and environmentally friendly.
 One such process is eliminating the use of NaNO3 from the process.
-The addition of persufate (S2O82−) ensures the complete oxidation and exfoliation of graphite to yield suspensions of individual graphite oxide sheets.
+The addition of persulfate (S2O82−) ensures the complete oxidation and exfoliation of graphite to yield suspensions of individual graphite oxide sheets.
 The elimination of nitrate is also advantageous as it stops the production of gases such as nitrogen dioxide and dinitrogen tetraoxide.